Knowledge Level: Intermediate

 Along with the familiar bars, gels and powders to fuel your rides, there is a dizzying array of supplements that will supposedly enhance your ability to pedal faster and for longer, but do any of them actually give you a proven performance boost?
 The Great Britain Cycling Team nutritionists tell you what works, what doesn’t and how to incorporate them into your training routine.

 Before you even start to consider supplements, it is essential that you get your day to day basic nutrition right and this starts with a healthy and balanced diet.
 Keep processed and refined foods to a minimum, eat plenty of fresh fruits and vegetables and opt for high quality protein sources such as turkey, chicken and oily fish.
 Get this consistently right and it will improve your health and cycling more than any supposed super supplement.
 Similarly, on big training and event days, ensure you are taking on the right fuel at the right time.

 However, for a number of possible reasons, real food might not fit in with training, racing or work.
 For example, if you cycle into work, a protein and carbohydrate recovery drink, is a quick and convenient way to get the nutrition you need.
 Similarly, the guys on the team will often use meal replacement products simply because they are quick and easy.
 On the bike, bananas are great but, after a few hours in a jersey pocket they turn to an unappealing mush.
-That is why we use the gels, bars and energy drinks from British Cycling's nutritional supplier SiS.

 Do I need extra protein?